-Legal Marketer’s Guide to Writing for Social Media: 10 Tips
+Legal Marketer’s Guide to Writing for Social Media:

-1. Use the active voice
+1. Use the Active Voice

-Writing posts in the active voice (vs. the passive voice) will make your content clear, direct and therefore more engaging.
+Writing posts in the active voice (vs. the passive voice) will make your content clear, direct, and therefore more engaging.
 To be clear, the active voice is a style of writing that puts the subject at the beginning of the sentence, followed by an action, and then the object that receives the action.

 Just like in conversation, it comes off rude to only talk about yourself.
 Think about what your audience wants and create posts from there.

-3. Follow the Problem + Agitation + Solution (PAS) copywriting formula
+3. Follow the Problem + Agitation + Solution (PAS) Copywriting Formula

 Understanding the problems your target audience face is critical to writing engaging copy.
 To follow the PAS formula, make it clear that you understand the challenge or pain point your audience is experiencing, then convey how difficult the problem is to endure (throw salt on the wound), and round off your message with the solution to the problem.

-4. Make sharing a goal
+4. Make Sharing a Goal

 People will share things that they believe their network will find valuable, so write with that in mind.
-People also like to share things that reinforce their values or identity, or make them feel connected to others.
+People also like to share things that reinforce their values or identity or make them feel connected to others.

-5. Ensure posts and the pages they link to align
+5. Ensure Posts and the Pages They Link to Align

 If your post is linking to an external page, then it’s critical that the messaging on both lines up.
 It’s frustrating to click on a link and be taken to something that doesn’t relate.

-7. Be concise
+7. Be Concise

+Be as succinct as possible when writing on your topic.
 Avoid complex language and use short sentences.
 People skim on social media, so punchy posts tend to work better than long paragraphs.

-8. Avoid sales-driven messaging
+8. Avoid Sales-driven Messaging

 When writing organic (not paid) social content, you want to avoid pushy or aggressive messaging.
 You can encourage people to take action without veering into salesy territory.

-9. Pique curiosity
+9. Pique Curiosity